 Classic 80s Trends

-During the 1980s, men embraced the opportunity to express themselves, often opting for bold or unconventional styles.
+During the 1980s, men embraced the opportunity to express themselves with fashion statements, often opting for bold or unconventional styles.

 Power Dressing: Suits, Shoulder Pads & Bold Colors